Suraj151/pdi-framework/README.md

 ## 9. Logger

 The logger is deliberately one of the smallest subsystems in the framework.
 There is **no per-tag filtering and no JSON formatter** — four levels, a printf-style varargs formatter, and one shared logger object.
-It splits along a single axis: **console** logs go to the serial terminal only; **syslog** logs go to the serial terminal *and* a file under `/var/log`.
+It splits along a single axis: **console** logs go to the serial terminal only; **syslog** logs go to the serial terminal, a file under `/var/log`, and (optionally) a remote collector.
 The cleverness is in *how it disappears*: when a level's console gate is off, every `LogI(...)` / `LogE(...)` site for that level compiles to nothing — zero flash, zero RAM, zero runtime cost.

-Implementation: [src/interface/pdi/impl/log/LogManager.{h,cpp}](src/interface/pdi/impl/log/LogManager.h) (the one logger), [src/interface/pdi/impl/log/LogMacros.h](src/interface/pdi/impl/log/LogMacros.h) (the one macro home), [src/interface/pdi/iLoggerInterface.h](src/interface/pdi/iLoggerInterface.h) (the logger contract), [src/utility/DataTypeDef.h](src/utility/DataTypeDef.h) (default no-op macros), [src/config/SyslogConfig.h](src/config/SyslogConfig.h) (file paths and sizes).
+Implementation: [src/interface/pdi/impl/log/LogManager.{h,cpp}](src/interface/pdi/impl/log/LogManager.h) (the one logger), [src/interface/pdi/impl/log/LogMacros.h](src/interface/pdi/impl/log/LogMacros.h) (the one macro home), [src/interface/pdi/iLoggerInterface.h](src/interface/pdi/iLoggerInterface.h) (the logger contract), [src/service_provider/network/SyslogServiceProvider.{h,cpp}](src/service_provider/network/SyslogServiceProvider.h) (the syslog file + forward sink), [src/utility/DataTypeDef.h](src/utility/DataTypeDef.h) (default no-op macros), [src/config/SyslogConfig.h](src/config/SyslogConfig.h) (paths, sizes, forward target).

 ### 9.1 One logger — `LogManager`